Oenpelli Python Fact File

 Habitat

-Where can the Oenpelli Python survive?
+Where can an Oenpelli Python survive?

 This species is a habitat specialist being found in monsoon forest within sandstone escarpments.
 Seasonally they may venture in to areas of tropical woodland.